Easy Watermelon Sorbet (No Ice Cream Maker Needed)

 Jump to:

-This sorbet started as a way to save a massive watermelon that was slowly losing its prime in the back of my fridge.
-I chopped it up, froze it, and told myself I’d deal with it later.
-A week later, in a moment of sweaty desperation and snack panic, I threw the frozen chunks into the blender with a squeeze of lime and a tiny drizzle of honey.
+This sorbet started as a way to save a massive watermelon slowly losing its prime in the back of my fridge.
+I chopped it up, froze it, and told myself I'd deal with it later.
+A week later, in a moment of snack desperation, I threw the frozen chunks into the blender with a squeeze of lime and a small drizzle of honey.
+What came out was not just good.
+It was the most refreshing thing I'd eaten all summer.

 Why this watermelon sorbet works

-"This is such an easy, refreshing treat!"
+"This is such an easy, refreshing treat!
+And it's healthy!"

 scoop of no churn watermelon sorbet